taganz/react-biosim/docs/Running a simulation.md

 - Select a scenario template in **Start** panel
 - Setup the environment selecting initial settings in **Settings** panel.
 You can also create a new map in the **Map** panel
-- Run de simulation pressing **Restart** button.
+- Run the simulation pressing **Restart** button.
 Adjust simulation speed
 - Visualize creature brain evolution at **Population** panel
 - Visualize fitness evolution in tab **Stats**
 - Share your results saving current simulation or generating a gif in the **Save** panel.